-In this section we publish short essays on the art and craft of literary translation, on translation theory, or reports from events on literary translation.
+In this section we publish short essays on the art and craft of literary translation, on translation theory, on reading literature in translation, or reports from events on literary translation.
 Our goal is to introduce new ideas or reflect on old ones, to create a dialogue around issues in literary translation, and to keep you informed about happenings in the world of literary translation.

 In Bulgarian, which I translate from, translating into a language that’s not your native tongue is colloquially known as obraten prevod, which literally means “reverse translation.”
 As an adjective, obraten carries the negative connotation of something abnormal or backward, something that goes against the grain, or something that simply isn’t right.

 The translator’s sin is that of breaching the mythology which surrounds the individual authorial voice.
 The literary world erases the translator in order to preserve the liberal ideal of individual genius.
 And yet this erasure is not a distinctive problem of translation, but rather an expression of the worker’s alienation from the product of their labor.
 It is in fact the narrative of authorship which is unusual, in that literature is one of the few commodities which, rather than being conceptually distanced from the workers who produce it, is viewed as an extension of that worker’s self.
 By arguing that translation is art, translation theory abandons the possibility of fighting alienation writ large, and instead pursues for translators the unusual forms of acknowledgement which writers receive.